 Perhaps you’ve heard the old joke that calories don’t count when no one sees you eat them.
 While we may sagely agree that this is nonsense, we do sometimes live as if it is true.
 We grab free food samples while shopping, eat some of the kids’ leftovers, or sneak a snack in the office break room.
 And those don’t really count, right?

-Truly changing your lifestyle is more than just eating healthy foods and working out.
-To make a change that sticks, you have to change the way you think.
-It turns out, your brain may be the most important body part when it comes to losing weight and keeping it off for good.
+Truly changing your lifestyle goes beyond eating healthy foods and working out; it requires a shift in the way you think.
+Your mind may be the most crucial component when it comes to losing weight and keeping it off for good.

 “I am a great believer in luck, and I find the harder I work, the more I have of it.”